technomancy/leiningen/HACKING.md

 execute within the context of the project (AOT compilation, test runs) needs to go through this function.

-The exception to this rule is the case of Leiningen plugins; they run in the same process and classloader as Leiningen.
-Setting the
+The exception to this rule is when <tt>:eval-in-leiningen</tt> in project.clj is true, as is commonly used for Leiningen plugins.
-<tt>:eval-in-leiningen</tt> key to true in project.clj will make this
-happen in test runs and repl sessions.

 TODO: what goes where? a tour through the launching of a task